Thursday, September 01, 2022

 Meanwhile, the contractors abscond with a bunch of dinosaurs to... sell for profit at an auction.
 Yes, seriously.
 That is the villain's plot.
 I know they're establishing parallels to the original Jurassic Park sequel, but this is dumber in any way that counts.

-But this island sequence is actually the high point of the movie - the protagonists need to flee the island escaping the volcano and a horde of scared dinosaurs.
+Inane plot aside, this island sequence is actually the high point of the movie - the protagonists need to flee the island, escaping the volcano and a horde of scared dinosaurs.
 I mean, stupid stuff keeps happening, but it's beautifully shot and expertly handled.
 It's exciting!
-Bayona, a good director who has made good movies, classes up the joint even in nakedly, cynically manipulative moments such as when sad brontosaur is left behind to die in the island and wails piteously at the leaving boat.
+Bayona, a good director who has made good movies, classes up the joint even while serving up nakedly, cynically manipulative moments such as when sad brontosaur is left behind to die in the island and wails piteously at the leaving boat.

 The quick pace continues as the dinosaurs are taken to the mainland - to a Resident-Evil-style secret facility built under the mansion belonging to the millionaire that funded the expedition.
 Sigh.
 Of course life finds a way during the auction, and people find out the hard way that attending an event with a bunch of live dinosaurs might be a bad idea.
 Special mention to just how fucking bad security is here; I mean, it's been terrible during the whole movie, but these guys really put some extra effort to earning their Darwin awards.
 A... lot of really fucking stupid stuff goes down, the good guys escape, the bad guys get their comeuppance.
 Yadda yadda.